 Privately, the two sides frequently engaged in personal attacks.
 A Yale engaged in personal attacks.
-A Yale analyst described one pluralist col-league as "a joke" and another as "not a serous contributor to philosophical literature."
-Professor Lacks riposted for the pluralists: "How about those who have the political power without philosophical distinction?"
-Underlying the conflict are become increasingly visible.
-The pluralists, most of whom come from such newer institutions, claim that the structure of the A.P.A. does not reflect this "democratization."
-"It's a revolt of the provinces against the Northeast," said Mr. Lachs.
+A Yale analyst described one pluralist colleague as "a joke" and another as "not a serious contributor to philosophical literature."
+Professor Lachs riposted for the pluralists: "How about those who have the political power without philosophical distinction?"

 Underlying the conflict are some fun-damental nonintellectual tensions within philosophy.
-As in other fields, damental there has been a dispersion of talent beyond such traditional bastions of influ-ence as Harvard, Princeton, Michigan and, more recently, Pittsburgh: and departments at universities such as Vanderbilt, Kansas and Arizona have would be most unusuar, to example for a student at Harvart to do a disser-tation on Dewey or James.
-Analysts readily concede that they are not particularly familiar with the opposition.
-Professor Quine, asked whether individual pluralists might be exceptions to the generalizations in the letter he signed, replied, "I suppose so, but I don't know their work."
+As in other fields, there has been a dispersion of talent beyond such traditional bastions of influence as Harvard, Princeton, Michigan and, more recently, Pittsburgh; and departments at universities such as become increasingly visible.